ajam/tablespoon/README.md

 ## TODOs
 * Turn documentation into a wiki
 * Native date support, if it isn't doing that already
-* Make a method for creating a table without inserting any data
-* Make a method for just inserting data into an existing table
 * Tests for cli